Documents for marriage in Portugal

 • Power of attorney or representative documents when applicable

-Certificate of matrimonial capacity
+Certificate of matrimonial capacity or equivalent route

 Many foreign marriage cases require a document confirming that a person is legally free to marry.
 Different countries call this document by different names and issue it in different formats.

-Apostilles and certified translations
+Apostille, legalization and certified translations

-Previous divorce or name changes
+Previous divorce, widowhood or name differences

 Interpreter arranged